 Recommended Mobile Providers in Spain

-tuenti are a relatively new mobile provider in Spain.
-They are offering some great deals, so I would check them out first.
-They don’t do internet, just mobile phone tariffs.
+tuenti are offering some great deals, so I would check them out first.
+They offer value for money packages that cover mobile calls, data and messages.

 You can choose pay-as-you-go or a contract deal.
 Their contracts don’t have a minimum period.
 They send you a new SIM card and calls are made via their phone app.

-Topping up is easy as you can add credit at any Happy Mobile shop, at the cash points of La Caixa, Bancaja, Servired and 4B, any El Corte Ingles shop as well as Hipercor, Supercor, Telecor, Opencor or Post Offices; and locutorios, kiosks, all the usual places. www.happymovil.es
+Topping up is easy as you can add credit at any Happy Mobile shop (Phone House), at cash points, any El Corte Inglés shop which includes Hipercor, Telecor and Opencor and at Post Offices.

 Buy an unlocked mobile

-I found that one of the best things to do was to buy an unlocked phone.
+If you can, buy an unlocked phone then you have much more choice for the best network deal.
 I bought one from the UK because mobile phones are now cheaper to buy in the UK than they are in Spain.
 You can then swap a Spanish SIM card with a UK SIM card in the same phone depending on whether you’re in Spain or the UK.

 As you can now buy very cheap unlocked mobiles or sim free phones, I keep two mobiles on the go.
 Surprisingly it’s much cheaper to send text messages to the UK using my UK phone with it’s UK sim card, than it is to send SMS via my Spanish network.